 What did people think when they saw me?
 What did I think when I saw myself?

 These were the questions that I often asked myself.
-Normally, there is no common ground between my tormentors and myself, but there was one thing that we could both agree on; I was a nobody.
+Normally, there was no common ground between my tormentors and myself, but there was one thing that we could both agree on: I was a nobody.
 Just the fat, ugly middle child.

 "Hey Isabella, guess what?" a perky voice exclaimed.
-By the sound it, I knew she had something exciting to tell me, and by exciting I meant dreadful.
+By the sound of it, I knew she had something exciting to tell me.
+And by exciting, I meant dreadful.

 Against my better judgement, I looked up.
-Amanda, my one and only best friend, was standing before me with a wide grin on her face.
+Amanda, my one and only best friend stood in front of me with a wide grin on her face.

 "What?"
-I asked, trying to sound half as eager as she was.
+I asked.
+I tried to sound half as eager as she did.
 And trust me that task was easier said than done.
 She was oozing enthusiasm.

 "Well, you know Jason...the guy you like?" she asked, as her brown eyes grew wide.

 "Um, yeah...what about him?"
 I asked, blushing a light pink as I thought about my crush.
-Okay, so maybe this news wasn't as dreadful as I thought it out to be.
+Okay, so maybe this news wasn't as dreadful as I thought it would be.

-"A-after party?"
-My mouth dropped open on impulse.
+"A-After party?"
+My mouth dropped open.
 "How is that even possible?"

 "Who cares?
-Now you can go and confess your undying love for him," she stated, as she wiggled her eyebrows at me.
+Now you can go and confess your undying love for him," she stated, wiggling her eyebrows at me.